Montréal, Quebec, Canada

 exo/Réseau de transport métropolitain

-Operating as the RTM since June 2017, exo consists of six commuter rail services that serve the city of Montréal, Quebec and the surrounding suburbs.
+Operating as the RTM since June 2017, exo consists of five commuter rail services that serve the city of Montréal, Quebec and the surrounding suburbs.

 The Vaudreuil-Hudson Line was opened in 1887 as the CP Lakeshore West Line.